 We are proud how far we have come, and we are where we are today because we have never hesitated to try new ideas.
 We embrace creative thinking not only from management, but from everyone who works with us.
 Some of our decisions have changed over time, while others - decisions that seemed crazy at first glance - have proven to be the best ones we ever made.
 We are not afraid to try.
 We believe this is the best way to grow.
 In 2022, as a result of the renewed strategy, we started the process of identifying prioritized areas in which to work and defining new goals that align with the strategy.
 This work will be presented in the coming report.
 Therefore, the list of goals presented below is less extensive.
-Looking forward,
+Looking forward, we have goals to set and challenges to handle.
+We do so with enthusiasm and excitement, because we can never know for certain what the future will bring - but we know that we can make something good of it.

-Challenges Goals 23 Time frame Status 2022 Comments Climate22 Reduce GHG emissions and gather Offset GHG emissions for scope 1, 2 and 3.
+Challenges Goals 23 Time frame Status 2022 Comments Climate 22 Reduce GHG emissions and gather Offset GHG emissions for scope 1, 2 and 3.
 2022 ~ Fulfilled We have offset all of Nudie Jeans emissions. actual emission data from scope 1, 2 and 3.
 Achieve ISO 14001:2015 certification for Nudie Jeans head office and develop ISO 14001 methodology for our own operated shops and sales offices.
 2022 ~ Fulfilled In June 2021, Nudie Jeans head office became ISO 14001:2015 certified.
 Decrease our emissions from business travel by -20%.
 2022 \rightarrow In progress, -89% in 2021.
 In 2021, travel possibilities were still limited due to COVID - 19 restrictions.
 Reach 100% renewable energy sources for electricity used in all Nudie Jeans operated facilities by changing energy subscription or investing in Energy Attribute Certificates.
 2023 \rightarrow In progress, in 2021, 77% of all electricity consumed in our facilities came from renewable sources.
 The share of renewable energy increased in 2021, both thanks to changes of energy contracts but also through purchases of EACs.
 Reduce scope 1 and 2 GHG emission by 51% to 2030.
 2030 \rightarrow In progress, -65% in 2021.
-The large emission reduction seen here is connected to an increased share of renewa- ble electricity in our stores an offices.
+The large emission reduction seen here is connected to an increased share of renewable electricity in our stores an offices.
 This is achieved both through changes of electricity providers but also through purchases of EACs.
 Reduce scope 3 GHG emissions by 51% by 2030 24 2030 \rightarrow In progress, -17 % in 2020.
-The emission reduction is connected to a decre- ased production volume in 2021, as well as an increased share of renewable energy at some of our suppliers
+The emission reduction is connected to a decreased production volume in 2021, as well as an increased share of renewable energy at some of our suppliers

 All emission data in this report is for the full year of 2021.
-22.

-23. For all data, we used 2018 as a base year, unless otherwise stated.
+For all data, we used 2018 as a base year, unless otherwise stated.
 24.